Freak3123/AgricultureManagementSystem/README.md

 `git clone https://github.com/Freak3123/AgricultureManagementSystem.git`

-2. Create a virtual environment using the following command:

-`python3 -m venv env`

-3. Activate the virtual environment using the following command:

-`source env/bin/activate`
+2. Open your Terminal or Command Prompt window and ensure that you have added "python" and "pip" in your environment variables.

+3. Then, navigate to the extracted source code folder by changing your working directory.

-4. Install the dependencies using the following command:
+4. Install Django using the following command:

-`pip install -r requirements.txt`
+`pip install Django`

 5. Migrate the database using the following command: